jjurm/cssz-web/content/events/2025-06-02-jamming-session.md

-Come join a great evening of playing guitar, piano & singing!
+Join a great evening of playing guitar, piano & singing!
 We shall meet on **Tuesday, June 2, 2024**, from **19:00 to 23:00**.
 Everybody is welcome, no matter how much experience with music you have :D

 ## **Instruments**

-A piano and a beginners' guitar are already present, though you are certainly welcome to bring your own instruments.
+A piano and a guitar are already present, I'll be really happy if you bring any instruments you enjoy playing as well.

 ## **Registration & Disclaimer**

 You can register using the link above.
-The entrance is free, though if you have a bit of spare time on the way here, please stop at Coop and bring some food/beer!
+The entrance is free, though if you have some spare time on the way here, please stop at Coop and bring some food/beer!

 There should be enough space for everyone, but since I am organizing the event at my WG, there is an upper limit on the number of people - I have enough sitting spots for 12, and we can fit a bit more just around the room.
-For this reason, the registration is first come first serve, if you don't fit into either limit, I'll be sure to email you at least two days prior.
+For this reason, the registration is first come first serve.
+If you don't fit into either limit, I'll email you at least two days prior.

 I am looking forward to sharing a wonderful evening with you!